dncoyote/maven-java/src/main/java/Notes/FrameworkAndLibrariesAndTechnologies_InterviewQuestionBank.md

 - A REST API (Representational State Transfer Application Programming Interface) is a type of web API that uses HTTP requests to perform operations on data.
 ---

+### **Authentication v/s Authorization**
+- Authentication : Authentication is the process of verifying the identity of a user, system, or entity to ensure they are who they claim to be.
+- Authorization : Authorization, also known as access control, is the process of determining what actions or operations an authenticated user or entity is allowed to perform on a system or resource.
+---
 ### **REST API Authentication**

 ---